Isaiah 6 – Isaiah’s Conviction, Cleansing and Call

 i.
 What created this kind of heart in Isaiah?
 First, he had a heart that had been in the presence of God.
 He had a heart that knew its own sinfulness.
 He had a heart that knew the need among the people, the need for God’s word.
 He had a heart that had been touched by God’s cleansing fire.
 And he had a heart that heard God’s heart to reach the nations.

 d.
-Send me meant Isaiah was submitted to the Lord in all his service.
+Send me: This meant Isaiah was submitted to the LORD in all his service.
 He didn’t even say, “Here I am, I will go.”
-Isaiah would not go at all unless he knew he was sent by the Lord.
-Many are quick to say, “Here I am, I will go” but never wait for the Lord to send them.
+Isaiah would not go at all unless he knew he was sent by the LORD.
+Many are quick to say, “Here I am, I will go” but never wait for the LORD to send them.

 2. (9-10) His mission described.

 c.
-What preacher could be satisfied with a ministry that made the heart of this people dull, and their ears heavy, and shut their eyes?
-Isaiah might not be satisfied with it.
+The heart of this people dull, and their ears heavy, and shut their eyes: This is an unsatisfying audience and ministry for any preacher.
+Isaiah might not be satisfied with this ministry.
 The people might not be satisfied with it.
 But God would be satisfied with it.

 d.
 And understand with their heart, and return and be healed: This shows what the word of God can accomplish when it is received with open eyes, ears, and heart.
 It brings understanding to our heart, it makes us return, and it brings healing to our lives.
 If you are under the word of God and these things aren’t happening to you, ask God to work with your eyes, ears, and heart!